ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

    female servo jumpers.**

-   -  Connect the PPM-SUM output of the Encoder with a 3 wire cable to the PX4IO boards PPM sum input (1x3 connector).
+   -  Connect the PPM-SUM output of the Encoder with a 3 wire cable to the autpilot's PPM sum input (1x3 connector).

 .. note::

-   If you are using this PPM Encoder it is important to know that when you are calibrating your transmitter you will quite likely need to hook up your flight battery to the PX4IO because the USB port alone can't supply enough power.
+   If you are using this PPM Encoder it is important to know that when you are calibrating your transmitter you may need to hook up your flight battery to the autopilot because the USB port alone can't supply enough power.